visadb-io-Inc/ai-support-bot-knowledge-base/content/bookeeping/DEFAULT.md

 - To customize the categorize we assign to Stripe, Shopify sync transactions, go to Categories & Rules > App Categorization Rules

 ## Reports related information
-- Bookeeping.ai offers P&L, Balance Sheet, Cash Flow Detailed, Trial Balance, Liability and Counterparty reports
+- Bookeeping.ai offers Profile and loss, Balance Sheet, Cash Flow Detailed, Trial Balance, Liability and Counterparty reports
 - If Stripe or Shopify is connected we also show you their reports
 - If Airbnb is imported, we show property wise reports.
 - Custom Reports: You can select any time frame, apply filters and Export them in PDF as well as Excelsheet.

 ## How to extract VAT/GST or Sales tax automatically
-- User can connect with their Stripe or Shopify accounts, we will automatically read sales orders and receipts and extract tax items.
+- User can connect with their Stripe or Shopify accounts, we will automatically read sales orders and receipts and extract tax items and update entries in the ledger.
 You can then go Under left Menu item -Taxes > Tax Report.
 To see all sales tax you collected from sales and payable to Govt.
-- User can also connect their email account where all the receipts/inoices are, our system can scan PDFs, read tax item, and then find the relevant transaction, update it to record the tax.
+- User can also connect their email account where all the receipts/invoices are, our system can scan PDFs, read tax item, and then find the relevant transaction, update it to record the tax amounts.
 Which then can be seen in Tax Report.
 - User can also upload receipts and invoices files so we can extract both sales tax paid on expenses and sales tax received from sales.
 - In many countries VAT paid minus VAT received and balance goes to Government.
 We do help this calculation automatically.
 If you do not see this, click on 'Customize Report' top right on the same page and turn on this setting on/off.
 - User can also upload Airbnb Data and we can take out all the tax recceived on your bookeepings and show you in the tax report.
 - Watch the video tutorial: - [How to Capture GST/VAT Automatically](https://assets.bookeeping.ai/help/videos-v2/how-to-capture-sales-tax-or-vat-automatically.mp4)

-## Misc. important Information about the software
+## Important Information about the software
-- We are cash based accounting system and offer both double entry/single entry views following GAAP Principle
+- We are cash based accounting system and offer both double entry/single entry views following standard accounting Principle
 - User can set the fiscal year under Settings > Company Settings
 - Paula AI automatically do Books Review every hour to find problems such as duplicates, possible refunds, transfers between your own accounts, credit payment transactions so user can mark confirm.
+If its none of these, then user can mark Something Else so they are taken as original income or expenses.
 She will show a Yellow button and alert on Dashboard and on the General Ledger Page.
 - User can upload their documents to AI Drive or to Paula AI and then Chat with them.
 They first need to click on Paula Chat With down and at the bottom, you will see a Doc storage icon.
 Once you click on it, you will be in the 'Chat with Files' mode.
 - We are not a tax software however, we help you to share or send 1099, W-2 or W8BEN forms.
 Go to Taxes > Contractors & Employees.
 We show you the total you paid to each party in each year as well as total forms collected or shared.
 - You can Switch AI models used by Paula AI Assistant.
 Simple open the Paula Chat Window.
 At the top you will see a small wheel icon: Settings.
 Here you can swtich models, remove or add memory for Paula, update System prompts for all the Tasks Paula perform as well as AI Privacy settings.
+- We are not payroll software but we offer easy Automated payroll recording feature.
+Where you will use an external payroll software, and copy the deductions, which then you set those as a rule in bookeeping.ai so wheneer you detect a payroll transaction in your bank we will automatically create an split ledger entry with all the deductionas to record all the taxes and items in your books.
+Go to Setup > Categories & Rules > Payroll & Split Entry Rules > Select a counterparty (a person you made payment) paste the items you received from your payroll tool and then save.
+- We are not a tax filing software but we offer 1-click export to Drake Tax software file for your CPA, as well as PDF and Excel format
+- We offer human review, data migration, or general overview help from our team member will cost you $30/hr.

 ## Bank Connections Information